 \section{Abstract}

-Using 20.3~$\ifb$ of $e^+e^-$ annihilation data collected at a center-of-mass energy of 3.773~$\gev$ with the BESIII detector, we report an improved search for the radiative leptonic decay $D^+\to\gamma e^+\nu_e$.
-An upper limit on its partial branching fraction for photon energies $E_\gamma>10~\mev$ is determined to be $1.2\times10^{-5}$ at 90\% confidence level, which excludes most current theoretical predictions.
-A sophisticated deep learning approach with thorough validation, based on the Transformer architecture, is implemented to efficiently distinguish the signal from massive backgrounds.
+Using 20.3~$\ifb$ of $e^+e^-$ annihilation data collected at a center-of-mass energy of 3.773~$\gev$ with the BESIII detector, we report on an improved search for the radiative leptonic decay $D^+\to\gamma e^+\nu_e$.
+An upper limit on its partial branching fraction for photon energies $E_\gamma>10~\mev$ was determined to be $1.2\times10^{-5}$ at a 90\% confidence level; this excludes most current theoretical predictions.
+A sophisticated deep learning approach, which includes thorough validation and is based on the Transformer architecture, was implemented to efficiently distinguish the signal from massive backgrounds.

 \begin{multicols}{2}